-Joint pain can significantly affect quality of life, & make everyday leisure & work activities.
+Joint pain can significantly affect the quality of life, and make everyday leisure & work activities.

-The signs that joint pain (arthralgia) is caused by arthritis are limited joint function, stiff, swollen, red, or warm joints (indicating inflammation), & tenderness of the joint.
-If there is a systemic cause for the joint pain, additional symptoms can include fever, swollen lymph glands, fatigue, weight loss, & feeling unwell in general.
+The signs that joint pain (arthralgia) is caused by arthritis are limited joint function, stiff, swollen, red, or warm joints (indicating inflammation), and tenderness of the joint.
+If there is a systemic cause for arthralgia, additional symptoms can include fever, swollen lymph glands, fatigue, weight loss, & feeling unwell in general.

 Joint pain is a very common occurrence, usually caused by arthritis, ageing, or injury to the surrounding structure of the joint such as ligaments, bursae, tendons or muscles.

-If joint pain is happening in just a single joint on one side of the body, it is more likely due to injury, osteoarthritis, gout, or inflammation, whereas bilateral pain tends to indicate a systemic condition, usually some form of arthritis (such as psoriatic or rheumatoid).
+If arthralgia is happening in just a single joint on one side of the body, it is more likely due to injury, osteoarthritis, gout, or inflammation, whereas bilateral pain tends to indicate a systemic condition, usually some form of arthritis (such as psoriatic or rheumatoid).

-In very rare cases, joint pain is linked to haemophilia, cancer, or septic arthritis.
+In very rare cases, arthralgia is linked to haemophilia, cancer, or septic arthritis.

 What to do next?